michaelkolesidis/emoji-minesweeper/README.md

 * Different emoji for detonated mine 💥 and revealed mines 💣
 * Number of mines 💣 and of flagged cells 🚩 indicators
 * Number of flagged cells 🚩 becomes red if there are more flagged cells than the number of mines 💣
+* Revealed cells cannot be flagged 🚩, and whenever a cell is revealed it stops being flagged

 ## Controls